Filter (band): History

-Short Bus (1993–1998)
+Formation and Short Bus (1993–1998)

 Richard Patrick played guitar with Nine Inch Nails during the touring for Pretty Hate Machine and in the music videos for Broken; he left the band while Trent Reznor was recording The Downward Spiral and began a new recording project with Brian Liesegang.
 Dubbing themselves Filter, they signed to Reprise Records in 1994 and recorded their first album, Short Bus, which was released in the following year.
 The album was commercially successful, and included the hit single "Hey Man Nice Shot".
-This song was somewhat controversial, as it was seen as capitalizing on the public suicide of Budd Dwyer.
+This song was somewhat controversial, as it was seen as capitalizing on the public suicide of R. Budd Dwyer.
 Kurt Cobain's suicide was widely rumored to have inspired the song, but the band denied this.
 The first single "Hey Man Nice Shot" was also included in the soundtrack for the movie Tales from the Crypt: Demon Knight in 1995 before Short Bus was released.
 In need of a live band to tour the album, Patrick and Liesegang recruited Geno Lenardo on guitar, Frank Cavanagh on bass, and Matt Walker on drums.
 They would all later be featured in the video for the album's second single, "Dose".

 Between Filter's first and second albums, the band became known for their soundtrack contributions, The first of these tracks, "Thanks Bro", landed on the Songs in the Key of X: Music from and Inspired by the X-Files album.
 In 1996, Filter recorded and filmed the video for the song "Jurassitol", for The Crow: City of Angels soundtrack.
 They also released the home video Phenomenology in 1996, which showcased some of the band's live performances and music videos, as well as an interview with Patrick and Liesegang filmed in New Mexico.
 Liesegang left in 1997 shortly after recording the Filter/Crystal Method collaboration "(Can't You) Trip Like I Do" for the Spawn movie soundtrack, due to creative differences with Patrick.
 In 1998, for The X-Files film soundtrack, Patrick decided to keep the Filter name and recorded a cover of Harry Nilsson's "One".

-Title of Record (1999–2001)
+Title of Record and The Amalgamut (1999–2002)

 Patrick continued with 1999's Title of Record with returning members Lenardo and Cavanagh, as well as Steve Gillis on drums, filling in the gap left by Walker after he left to work with The Smashing Pumpkins.
 Title of Record moved away from industrial rock somewhat, and resulted in the band's biggest hit, the mellow ballad "Take a Picture", along with other lesser-heard singles "Welcome to the Fold" and "The Best Things".
 The song "Take a Picture" is about a dispute on an aircraft, when Richard Patrick drunkenly stripped down to his boxers, alarming the other passengers.
 "Miss Blue" is said to have been about Smashing Pumpkins bassist D'arcy Wretzky.
 She can be heard on the songs "Cancer", and "Take a Picture".